PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 For an up-to-date list of substitutions, please refer to the `docs/common_links.rst`_ file.

-Because substitutions are performed when Sphinx_ builds the documentation, they will not be performed before `help` accesses the docstring of an `object`.
+Because substitutions are performed when `sphinx` builds the documentation, they will not be performed before `help` accesses the docstring of an `object`.
 For example, when ``|Particle|`` is used in a docstring, `help` will show it as ``|Particle|`` rather than